The Bayesian Separation Principle for Data-driven Control: MPC cost using Gaussian regression

+\emph{in Gaussian regression the posterior of $f$, and hence the MPC cost induced by the Bayesian invariance principle, depends only on the regularization parameter $\gamma$ which can be determined simply by solving \eqref{gamma}.}

-The equality reported in \eqref{sigma2} deeply recalls noise variance estimation in linear parametric regression \cite{CaseBerg:01} where the degrees of freedom correspond to the dimension of the unknown parameter vector.
-The correction given by subtracting the number of parameters from the number of data then ensures unbiasedness of the variance estimator.
+\begin{remark} The sole dependence on $\gamma$ is due to the fact that, even in the case of unknown noise variance, the latter is linked to $\gamma$ via \eqref{sigma2} (and then $\lambda=\sigma^2/\gamma$).
+Note also that \eqref{sigma2} deeply recalls noise variance estimation in linear parametric regression \cite{CaseBerg:01} where the degrees of freedom correspond to the dimension of the unknown parameter vector.
+In that setting, the correction given by subtracting the number of parameters from the number of data ensures unbiasedness of the variance estimator. \end{remark}